 However, the Council on Children and Families may collect or disclose personal information without consent if the collection or disclosure is: (1) necessary to perform the statutory duties of the Council on Children and Families or necessary for the Council on Children and Families to operate a program authorized by law or authorized by state or federal statute or regulation; (2) made pursuant to a court order or by law; (3) to validate the identity of the user; or (4) solely for statistical purposes that is in a form that cannot be used to identify any particular person.

 Further, the disclosure of information, including personal information, collected through this website is subject to the provisions of the Freedom of Information Law and the Personal Privacy Protection Law.

 The Council on Children and Families may disclose personal information to federal or state law enforcement authorities to enforce its rights against unauthorized access or attempted unauthorized access to the Council on Children and Families' information technology assets.

 The Council on Children and Families is strongly committed to protecting personal information collected through this website against unauthorized access, use or disclosure.
 Consequently, the Council limits employee access to personal information collected through this website to only those employees who need access to the information in the performance of their official duties.
 Employees who have access to this information follow appropriate procedures in connection with any disclosures of personal information.

 In addition, the Council on Children and Families has implemented procedures to safeguard the integrity of its information technology assets.
-These security procedures have been integrated into the design, implementation, and day-to-day operations of this website as part of our continuing commitment to the security of electronic content as well as the electronic transmission of information.
+These security procedures have been integrated into the design, implementation and day-to-day operations of this website as part of the Council's continuing commitment to the security of electronic content as well as the electronic transmission of information.

 Records Access Officer